Getting started with Undergraduate Research

 Excited about the "Social network" or "Artificial Intelligence" or curious about what a "Beautiful Mind" is thinking?
 Please come and join us with various interesting, cutting-edge projects in Mathematics and Computer Sciences.
 Here are some steps to get you started:

 - Find research mentors: This is a very critical step.
-If you are excited to know more about a mathematical or a computer science topic, or have a problem that you need to solve, or simply just want to know more about an interesting area that you have just heard in the news, please try to find a faculty whose research interests closely matches with the topic you are interested in.
+If you are excited to know more about a mathematical topic, or have a problem that you need to solve, or simply just want to know more about an interesting area that you have just heard in the news, please try to find a faculty whose research interests closely matches with the topic you are interested in.
 Please check existing projects to find out more about diverse research interests of our faculty.

 - Contact your reearch mentors: Talk to your professor before or after class and inform him/her of your area of interest.
 Don’t worry if you don’t have a class with the professor; just contact them via email, which is probably the most efficient method.